 Another male participant Karen, reacted slightly differently, stating that he does pay attention to whether a girl is a virgin or not and he would be less likely to build a serious relationship with a girl who isn’t a virgin.
 At the same time, he said: “The moral and the purity of one person comes from their human values.
-Human values are more important than virginity, but I give equal importance to both of those things.”
-(Karen, interview, March 17, 2020)
+Human values are more important than virginity, but I give equal importance to both of those things” (Karen, interview, March 17, 2020).

 Sos added, “Virginity doesn’t have anything to do with a person’s worth.
 Whether a girl is a virgin or not, it’s not related to values in anyways.
 If a girl isn’t a virgin, and she admits and tells you about it, and why she is not a virgin, I would even respect her for her honesty.”
 Sos also clarified the reason behind why people judge someone who isn’t a virgin, arguing that people usually judge those who haven’t been married, assuming that if a girl has had sexual affairs before marriage, then she has lived an immoral life.
 According to Sos, a girl can be clean and pure and moral, and not be a virgin and vice versa.
 To the question of whether the absence of virginity would change anything in choosing a life partner, he said that it depended and that he would go for finding out the reason why.
-(Sos, interview, March 15, 2020)
+(Sos, interview, March 15, 2020).

 These answers suggest that Armenian men don’t find a woman’s actual worth closely and directly connected to a woman’s virginity, but instead, they judge the actual act of sex itself.
 Some men judge and criticize someone who isn’t a virgin, and other men feel fine and positive on this issue.
 I came to another hypothesis, as well.
 The same girl who may not be a virgin due to certain reasons could be someone’s sister or mother.
 I believe those men who would have encountered such cases and situations, would not dare to judge other girls, and they would look at it from a completely different angle.

 Now, let's finalize and take a look at what the female participants' reactions were on this issue.
 Yeva connected the continuation of the red apple tradition directly to prostitutes.
-She said, "I feel negative only towards prostitutes and I think that it's them who corrupt our generation and stimulate, promote traditions like the Red Apple to continue."
-(Yeva, interview, March 14, 2020) It's interesting to think about how prostitution could affect the continuation of the red apple tradition.
+She said, "I feel negative only towards prostitutes and I think that it's them who corrupt our generation and stimulate, promote traditions like the Red Apple to continue" (Yeva, interview, March 14, 2020).
+It's interesting to think about how prostitution could affect the continuation of the red apple tradition.
 One reason maybe that many men, going to prostitutes, already think that prostitutes are not virgins and they engage in immoral behavior and act, therefore when an ordinary girl turns out not to be a virgin, they instantly connect it to immorality.
 Another female participant Neli stated: "A woman's worth I think is in her femininity.
-And the notion of virginity is just a label that has been put on a woman's forehead."
-(Neli, interview, March 15, 2020) Lia thought, "A girl may not be a virgin but be a perfect person.
+And the notion of virginity is just a label that has been put on a woman's forehead" (Neli, interview, March 15, 2020).
+Lia thought, "A girl may not be a virgin but be a perfect person.
 Men on their parts judge a girl not knowing what has actually happened.
-What's important to keep in mind is that men pay close attention to others' opinions."
-(Lia, interview, March 17, 2020) As a result of all these responses, it becomes clear that only those women who aren't virgins are judged and that these individual judgments happen because society collectively supports and stands for a specific belief.
+What's important to keep in mind is that men pay close attention to others' opinions" (Lia, interview, March 17, 2020).
+As a result of all these responses, it becomes clear that only those women who aren't virgins are judged and that these individual judgments happen because society collectively supports and stands for a specific belief.